 There’s no fall treat more iconic than the apple pie.
-Who doesn’t love crisp apples from your local orchard combined with warming cinnamon and buttery pastry?
-Because this dessert is so beloved, it’s one home bakers should try to master.
+Who doesn’t love going to their local apple picking farm, getting crisp apples and combining them with warming cinnamon and buttery pastry?
+Because this fall dessert is so beloved, it’s one home bakers should try to master.
 If baking pies is intimidating to you, have no fear—we’ll walk you through how to make the perfect apple pie step by step.

 How to Make Apple Pie from Scratch

-To make the best apple pie, you’ve got to start with a top-rated recipe, like this one which comes from Maggie Greene, a reader in Granite Falls, Washington.
+To make the best apple pie, you’ve got to start with a top-rated recipe, like this apple pie recipe from Maggie Greene, a reader in Granite Falls, Washington.
 Here’s what you’ll need to make this pie.

 What You Need for Homemade Pie Crust